Introduction

 In the first weeks after transplant, these devices quietly shape many small aspects of daily life.

 For me, the drain tube was actually a surprise.
-When I woke up from general anesthesia in the observation care unit after surgery, I noticed a tube coming out from the side of my abdomen connected to a small collection bag.
+When I woke up from general anesthesia, I noticed a tube coming out from the side of my abdomen connected to a small collection bag.

-The drain tube, in particular, constantly reminds you that the body is still recovering from major surgery.
+The drain tube becomes a constant physical reminder that your body is still healing.
 Movements become slower and more deliberate.
-Even simple activities like turning in bed require a little extra awareness.
+Even turning in bed requires awareness.

-Eventually, about ten days after discharge, the fluid volume finally dropped to the acceptable level and the drain was removed.
+Eventually, about ten days after discharge, the fluid decreased and the drain was removed.

 The Day of Removal